ItsRoyScott/Lite/README.md

 }
 ```

 Lambdas provide a convenient method of erasing the types by creating generic functions that only deal with void pointers.
+The clone takes in a const void* representing the object to copy.
+We `reinterpret_cast` that pointer to the correct type in order to construct the new object.
+We then return the allocated copy as a `void*`.
+The deleter is casting its `void*` parameter to ensure that `delete` calls the destructor on the object.

 Copy the internal object when the variant is copied: